zharmad/2DChemistry/README.md

 ## Current feature set

-- A set of example models, in which starting conditions can be freely modified:
+- A set of example gas compositions and reactions.
-    - initial gas compositoin
+- Starting conditions for the above composition.
-    - starting areas and temperatures.
+    - initial parameters: composition, area, density, and temperature.
-- Dynamic adjustments of overall conditions:
+- Dynamic control of gas parameters:
-    - Temperature for now.
-Area is WIP, adding and removing species will be next.
+    - External world temperature for equilibration, and externally controlled area.
 - Acceptable performance up to ~10,000 atoms on PC and on mobile.
-- Basic analysis pipeline, with graphs that can be directly exported via the HTML5 Canvas interface.
+- Basic recording of data over time:
-    - Aggregate measures: temperature, pressure, area, density, etc.
+    - Gas paramters: temperature, pressure, area, density, etc.
-    - species count.
+    - Composition.
+    - Available as a dynamics Chart.JS graph, and a manual WIP export to CSV.
 - Displays reaction diagrams for each step of the reaction pathway.

-- (Partial) Easy workflow to pre-generate starting conditions for specific lessons as individual web pages.
+- (Partial) Carbon combustion and NOx decomposition pathways to showcase the underlyin complexity of reaction intermediates.
+- (Partial) Customised starting compositions is now mostly done by manually creating the conditions and saving to clipboard.
 - (Partial) Control: User interface to adjust what each graph shows.
+- (Partial) Graph data can be exported to CSV, but the CSV is ugly.
 - (Wishlist) Modify the reaction energies and watch responses.
 This will probably need a graph theory behind the scenes to ensure consistent energies.
-- (Wishlist) Control of simulation box area to model area effects.
+- (Wishlist) NPT and NPE conditions that permit the gas to do work on a box wall or four.
 (Currently on μVT and μVE conditions).
 - (Wishlist) Control: User interface to add and remove molecules so as to simulate industrial steps, e.g. during the conversion of sulfur dioxide pollutant into useful sulfuric acid.
 - (Wishlist) Moddability: User interface to create molecules and reactions of their own.
 - (Wishlist) Feature: Dedicate one wall for a surface catalyst.
 This enables Haber process catalysis and many others used in industry.